Ternary Search Fails on Non-Strictly Unimodal Functions

-- Ternary search finds extrema of unimodal functions in O(log n) by comparing two interior probe points.
+- Ternary search finds the extreme value (max or min) of a unimodal function in O(log n) time.

 Imagine you're trying to find the sweetest spot on a hill — you don't know exactly where it is, but you know the hill only goes up and then back down.
 Instead of checking every single point, you pick two spots that divide the hill into three equal sections, taste both, and throw away the third that definitely can't be the sweetest.
 You keep doing this — splitting what's left into thirds — until you've zeroed in on the peak.
 That's ternary search: a way to find the best point on a single-humped curve by confidently eliminating a third of the possibilities each step.